juliedevdes/project-group13-movie-world/README.md

 ## How to reach us ————-««

-Here are names of contributors and link to their LinkedIn profiles:
+Here are names of contributors and links to their LinkedIn profiles:

 - [Valerii Vitenko](https://www.linkedin.com/in/leroviten/)
 - [Alexander Ponomarenko](https://www.linkedin.com/in/ponomalex/)